Antonella Fine, MD, Physician Director of Hospital Infection Control

 The single most important thing you can do is wash your hands frequently!
 Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating, and after blowing your nose, coughing, or sneezing.

 When you cough or sneeze, do so into your elbow and not your hand.
 Avoid touching your eyes, nose, and mouth with unclean hands.
+If you are wearing a mask when you are out in public areas, please make sure you are wearing and caring for it properly.

 What should I do if I start feeling sick?